donlaiq/cryptofxwallet/README.md

 <br/><br/>
 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Crypto FX Wallet is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.<br/>